-My 19k followers on Instagram know me as Fell Foodie, a wellness campaigner and camp-stove cook from the Lake District.
+My 19k followers on Instagram know me as Fell Foodie, a wellness campaigner and camp-stove cook from the Lake District, England.
 But I haven’t always been healthy.
 Before hitting rock bottom and turning my life around in 2016, I was an alcoholic and suffering from clinical depression.

 Previously, I was drinking around 10 pints a day

-When I started work, I found myself getting jobs in the hospitality industry, working in pubs and hotels.
+When I started work, I found myself getting jobs in the hospitality industry, working in bars and hotels.
 It was during this time I discovered alcohol.
-Britain has a strong drinking culture, but I found booze also helped to sedate my dark thoughts.
+Britain has a strong drinking culture, but I found alcohol also helped to sedate my dark thoughts.
 It allowed me some freedom from my own mind and, increasingly, I used it to self-medicate.

 To replace the void, I threw myself into fitness